spencerbraun/stats_notes/CS230/Deep_Learning.md

 ### Face Verification

-* School wants to use face verification for validating student IDs when students swipe their cards.
+* School wants to use **face verification** for validating student IDs when students swipe their cards.
 Do they match their ID pictures?
 * Data - University has labeled images of every person with a card.
 But this is not enough, need more generalizability in the model.
 * Input - give camera picture and stored picture 0 or 1 if same person or not.
 Resolution ~ 400 x 400
 * Output - 0 it is the same person, 1 different
 * Architecture - say the simplest idea could be compute distance pixel by pixel.
 Issues with brightness, background colors, faces aren’t centered the same way, face could change with aging hair etc.
   * Solution - use encoding.
 Run the id image and the camera image through the network.
 The vectors in the network should have much more information than the pixels on their own.
 Distance of the vectors should be more meaningful than pixel distance
+  * Encoder network learns a lower dimensional representation (the encoding) to focus on non-noisy signals
 * How do we train this kind of network?
 Triplets (Anchor, Positive, Negative)
   * What we want is pictures of the same person to have similar encoding and pics of different people should have different encodings.
 So we generate triplets - an anchor picture, the original picture.
 A positive, the same person.
 A negative, a different person.
 Now we want to min distance for anchor - positive and max distance anchor - negative.
+  * Triplet loss is a loss function where an (anchor) input is compared to a positive input and a negative input.
+The distance from the anchor input to the positive input is minimized, whereas the distance from the anchor input to the negative input is maximized.
   * Minimize loss function $L = ||Enc(A) - Enc(P)||^2_2 - ||Enc(A) - Enc(N)||^2_2$
 * Now we modify the problem - no swipes, the camera just identifies you from the camera.
 Could use KNN from the DB of faces and compare vectors, could require more than one match to make more robust.
 * Another tweak - we want face clustering, all photos of a single person together.
 Apply K-means clutering to vectors and see given a new picture which group does it fall into, each group is a person.

 ### Neural Style Transfer